markbirss/MESHSTICK/README.md

 **UPDATE** [2025-05-05]

-Piggystick also works mounted in front with a flipped pcb ( ou can even swap radio modules out )
+Piggystick also works mounted in front with a flipped pcb (you can even swap radio modules out )

 ![image](https://github.com/user-attachments/assets/c78452f4-b839-4c28-ae2a-e11569d04324)

-Newer editions of the CH341B dongles are also supported and working as exspected
+Newer editions of the CH341B dongles are also supported and working as expected

 ![image](https://github.com/user-attachments/assets/c92588c4-53c1-4f07-a105-9fc976a735bc)